vuejs/docs/src/api/application-config.md

 app.config.compilerOptions.isCustomElement = tag => tag.startsWith('ion-')
 ```

 Specifies a method to recognize custom elements defined outside of Vue (e.g., using the Web Components APIs).
-If component matches this condition, it won't need local or global registration and Vue won't throw a warning about an `Unknown custom element`.
+If a component matches this condition, it won't need local or global registration and Vue won't throw a warning about an `Unknown custom element`.

 > Note that all native HTML and SVG tags don't need to be matched in this function - Vue parser performs this check automatically.